IkonicRes/Scheduler-App/README.md

 ## Features

 -Saves complete schedule calendar and associated text to localstorage, persisting through reload etc.
--Automatically updates color coding and day at turn of the hour -Has buttons to navigate the schedule's days, allowing user to see past and future day's tasks and schedules.
+-Automatically updates day at turn of the hour
+-Has buttons to navigate the schedule's days, allowing user to see past and future day's tasks and schedules.
 -Has cool theme and makes eyes happy
 -Fully commented/cleaned and written in jQuery/bootstrap making it easy to read and modify